City of Industry, California: Landmarks

-Workman and Temple Homestead Museum

 The Workman and Temple Family Homestead Museum is a historic house and gardens museum of 19th-century and early-20th-century Southern California history and architecture, and of the generations of the Workman-Temple family that were influential here and in the region.
 The property is entered on the National Register of Historic Places.

 Film industry

 The City of Industry is the home of the Puente Hills Mall, a major shopping center that was the Twin Pines/Lone Pine Mall in the Back to the Future movie series.
 Adjacent to the mall's property is a SpeedZone entertainment center, which was featured in a prominent scene of Kevin Smith's Clerks II.
-A former IKEA store (opened as the first STØR location in 1987) located north of the Puente Hills Mall and across the State Route 60 freeway was used as a shooting location for the final fight scene in Mr. & Mrs Smith.
+A former IKEA store (opened as the first STØR location in 1987) located north of the Puente Hills Mall and across the State Route 60 freeway was used as a shooting location for the final fight scene in Mr. & Mrs. Smith.
 Its exterior was renovated so it could be used for both exterior and interior filming.
 Another movie called Fun with Dick and Jane was filmed as a fictional retail store KostMart (a parody of Costco Wholesale).
 The building was later demolished.
 The IKEA store later moved to a bigger location in Covina, California, which opened in 2003.

 The City of Industry also features a fake McDonald's restaurant that is used strictly for filming movies and commercials, which is inside the 30-mile studio zone.
 Also in the city is Vineland Drive-In, one of only two operating drive-in theaters in Los Angeles and Orange County.
 The city-owned Industry Hills Expo Center is also used for filming.